 In the context of Technology Trends, hyperautomation is pivotal for transforming how businesses operate.
 It extends automation beyond individual tasks, integrating it across all functions and processes.
 As organizations adopt this approach, they see improved collaboration, enhanced productivity, and significant cost savings.

-Origins and History of Hyperautomation
+History of Hyperautomation

 The concept of hyperautomation arose from the growing demand for more intelligent and scalable automation solutions.
 While automation has existed for decades, it mainly focused on specific tasks or workflows.
 With the rise of AI, ML, and RPA in the 21st century, companies began to explore the potential of integrating these technologies into a unified system that could handle more complex processes.